squaremo/starling/docs/rfc/0002-dependencies.md

 foremost, the different kinds of relation need to be accounted for in the controller.

+#### Scenarios where dependence is a useful mechanism

+**[DEFINITION] I need the custom resource definitions to have been applied before I can create my custom resources**

+This is a direct tail-to-head dependence; the resources cannot be defined until the Kubernetes API server knows about their types.
+Retries will probably be enough to get things working eventually.

+**[AVAILABILITY] My app will start more quickly and smoothly if `service A` is up and running before `service B` is started**

+This is a statement of the "happy path" -- things will work more efficiently if done in a particular order.
+Restarts, and a modicum of care taken with the app code, will sort this out eventually.

+Note there is usually a similar relation when _updating_ parts of the app; updating `service B` is going to restart it, so it's best if `service A` is known to be running when that happens.

+**[GLOBAL] I need to make sure Istio mutating webhook is registered and running before any pods are created, so it can give them all sidecars**

+Istio works by adding a sidecar proxy to each pod to connect it to the mesh.
+In this case, a missing dependency would mean incorrect operation -- pods would not have the sidecar, and not be connected to the mesh.

+One differentiating property of this scenario is that the dependence is imposed on all other syncs -- "before _any_ pods" -- which suggests it needs to be outside any individual Sync declaration.

+**[VERSION] I need to update the database for my app before I can update the web service**

+In this scenario, the dependency is of the web service _version_ on a particular version of the database.
+This is different to just needing the database to be up and running -- it may cause hard to remedy problems, or at least an outage, if they are updated in the wrong order.

+Usually you would rely on either being clever in the app code -- a backward compatible web service -- or out-of-band coordination (e.g., a human) to make things happen in the right order.

+**[ENVIRONMENT] I need Tekton to be running in the cluster for my pipeline resources to be useful, but I can't or don't want to install it just for my use**

+This is a requirement of the environment, rather than a direct dependence on another component.

 #### Hard vs soft dependence

 In some cases the dependency is required for correct operation.
 For